-Jones possesses an MFA in Book Art and Creative Writing from Mills College and a BA in Literature from the University of California, Santa Cruz which informs their narrative-centered design process.
-They have taught graduate-level interactive art courses at HackadayU and Codame Art & Tech.
-Previously, they served as a Senior Designer Developer of Interactive Technology for the award-winning immersive arts collective Meow Wolf.
+Jones possesses an MFA in Book Art and Creative Writing from Mills College and a BA in Literature from the University of California, Santa Cruz which informs their narrative-centered creative process.
+They have taught graduate-level interactive art courses at HackadayU and Codame Art & Tech as well as workshops for Catch: Center for Art, Design, and Technology, Gray Area Foundation for the Arts and Artsformation.
+Previously, they served as a Senior Designer / Developer of Interactive Technology for the award-winning immersive arts collective Meow Wolf.
 They are the founder of Art Against Assault, a grassroots initiative encouraging the development of creative works which promote advocacy and raise funds for sexual assault and domestic violence survivor resources.
 Jones’s works have most recently been featured at Catch: Center for Art Design and Technology, ATA Gallery, Museum Meermanno, the Center for Performance Research, and the Finnish National Opera and Ballet’s Opera Beyond competition.
-Their works appear in several collections including the One National Gay & Lesbian Archives and the Center on Contemporary Art’s historic Hear Our Voice (the Women’s March on Washington) collection as well as the special collections libraries of the School of the Art Institute Chicago, Syracuse University, University of California Berkeley, University of North Carolina at Chapel Hill, Mills College, and University of Northern Texas.
+Their works appear in several collections including the One National Gay & Lesbian Archives and the Center on Contemporary Art’s historic Hear Our Voice (the Women’s March on Washington) collection as well as the special collections libraries of the School of the Art Institute Chicago, Syracuse University, University of California Berkeley, University of North Carolina at Chapel Hill, Mills College, and the University of Northern Texas.

-Their performances and visual works have been heralded by the Huffington Post, ArtNet, Ms. Magazine, Techtopia, Ingeniøren, Bustle, ATTN, Refinery29, Mic., Sleek Magazine, Feminist Magazine, Deutsche Welle, Google News, Yahoo News, PBS Arizona, Roundtable Journal, Tip Berlin, Berliner Zeitung and elsewhere.
-They have received awards and recognition from the Creative Europe Programme of the European Union, Nordic Summer University, The Pollination Project, The Amplifier Foundation and the College Book Arts Association.
-They have been a guest speaker at STEM and arts institutions around the world including IDA Ingeniørforeningen, School of the Art Institute in Chicago, Rhode Island School of Design, and Maryland Institute College of the Arts.
-They are a former Artist-in-Residence of Women’s Studio Workshop, KALA Art Institute, Codame Labs, University of Illinois (Unit One), Hive Gallery, and Arts Everywhere at UNC as well as a former Recurser.
+Their performances and visual works have been heralded by the Huffington Post, ArtNet, Ms. Magazine, Techtopia, Ingeniøren, Bustle, ATTN, Refinery29, Mic., Sleek Magazine, Feminist Magazine, Deutsche Welle, Google News, Yahoo News, and elsewhere.
+They have received awards and recognition from the Creative Europe Programme of the European Union, Nordic Summer University, the Pollination Project, the Amplifier Foundation, the KALA Arts Institute Fellowship and the College Book Arts Association.
+They have been a guest speaker at arts institutions around the world including School of the Art Institute in Chicago, Rhode Island School of Design, and Maryland Institute College of the Arts.
+They are a former Artist-in-Residence of Catch: Center for Art, Design, and Technology, Women’s Studio Workshop, KALA Art Institute, Codame Labs, University of Illinois (Unit One), Hive Gallery, and Arts Everywhere at UNC as well as a former Recurser.

 Originally from Oakland, California, they are now permanently based in Copenhagen, Denmark.